Alex Bregman Preview, Player Props: Astros vs. Padres

 Padres Pitching Rankings

+- The nine strikeouts per nine innings compiled by the Padres pitching staff ranks 12th in the league.

-- The Padres have a 3.83 team ERA that ranks fourth across all MLB pitching staffs.
+- The Padres have a 3.86 team ERA that ranks fourth across all league pitching staffs.

-- The Padres allow the sixth-fewest home runs in baseball (155 total, 1.1 per game).
+- Padres pitchers combine to allow 156 home runs (1.1 per game), the fifth-fewest in the league.

+- The Padres will look to Waldron (0-2) in his third start this season.

-- The right-hander's last appearance was on Sunday against the San Francisco Giants, when he went six scoreless innings while giving up three hits.
+- His last appearance was in relief on Monday when the righty tossed 4 2/3 innings against the Philadelphia Phillies, surrendering three earned runs while giving up eight hits.

-- The 33-year-old has an ERA of 3.49, with 8.7 strikeouts per nine innings, in 22 games this season.
-Opponents have a .252 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.